About Us

 Joe Spector, Publisher & CEO

-Joe Spector is Publisher & CEO of the Local Palate.
+Joe Spector is Publisher & CEO of The Local Palate.
 He founded the magazine in 2011 and over the past eleven years has been the driving force behind it, creating new opportunities and areas for growth, including expanding its distribution nationally.
 The Local Palate has enjoyed sustained growth across multiple platforms including print, digital, social media, and events.
 In 2020, localpalatemarketplace.com was launched to showcase and support southern makers and their products and help them reach a national audience.
 After graduating from Northeastern University in Boston, Spector spearheaded a number of start-up ventures in the consumer products industry, technology sector, and entertainment industry before turning to the publishing industry.
 He lives on Wadmalaw Island with his wife Jaynie, who owns Dog & Horse Fine Art and their dog Tommy.

 Erin Byers Murray, Editor in Chief

-Amanda FitzGerald, Director of Sales and Marketing
+Amanda FitzGerald, Director of Brand Development

 Angelique DeClercq, Art Director